tarwn/lessthandot-hugo/blogs/content/posts/2010-01-18-capture-data-from-activity-monitor-2008.md

 We can take this even further by using the statements we captured in order to insert data from SQL Server over a time period.

-We can already see the value in the information we’ve captured out of Profiler and the Activity Monitor for our own use in reporting and overtime analysis of SQL Server with a rapid development feel to the process.
+We can already see the value in the information we've captured out of Profiler and the Activity Monitor for our own use in reporting and overtime analysis of SQL Server with a rapid development feel to the process.